DCC-EX/dcc-ex.github.io/docs/ex-rail/overview.rst

 Welcome to the home for |DCC-EX| Automation.

 |EX-R| is an "**EX**\tended **R**\ailroad **A**\utomation **I**\nstruction **L**\anguage"
 that can easily be used to describe sequential command 'sequences' to automatically take place on your model layout.
-These sequences are defined programmatically in a simple command script file, and uploaded to the Command Station once to configure it. **EX-Rail** will then run automatically on **EX-CommandStation** startup or if trigger manually or on occurrence of the specified events.
+These sequences are defined programmatically in a simple command script file, and uploaded to the Command Station once to configure it. **EX-Rail** will then run automatically on **EX-CommandStation** startup, trigger manually, or on occurrence of the specified events.

 To begin, let's define a few terms: